Try using a BAS Savings Account!

 There are additional fees and tax consequences for late payments so it’s important that you pay on time.

-To get started you need to open up some new accounts, seperate to your main business trading account.
+To get started you need to open up a new bank account, seperate to your main business trading account.

-You can RENAME them Super Saver & BAS Saver to make it easier when going through your online banking.
+You can RENAME it to BAS Saver to make it easier when going through your online banking.

 Now you need to work out what amounts to transfer.